develosi/factor_fitness/README.md

 The Home page welcomes new users to the site and what it offers.

-Users are immediately invited the shop section by clicking on the shop now button.
+Users are immediately invited to the shop section by clicking on the shop now button.

 ![Home Page](documentation/screenshot_home.png)